NadavIs56/Java_Delivery_Management_Simulation/README.md

   - Graphical representation of package movement, vehicle routes, and address connections.
   - Menu options for cloning branches, restoring system states, and generating reports.

-## 🚀 In summary, this project offers a comprehensive simulation of a courier company's operations, showcasing proficiency in Java, object-oriented programming, design patterns, multi-threading, and graphical user interface development. 🚀
+## <p align ="center"> 🚀 In summary, this project offers a comprehensive simulation of a courier company's operations, showcasing proficiency in Java, object-oriented programming, design patterns, multi-threading, and graphical user interface development. 🚀

-## ✨ Enjoy exploring this exciting project, visualizing the operations of a courier company in action! ✨
+## ✨ Enjoy exploring this exciting project, visualizing the operations of a courier company in action! ✨</p>